-Vehicle Public Address Speaker: When an isolated or targeted message may be required, university vehicles equipped with public address speakers (e.g. UCF Police vehicles) may utilize this method.
+Vehicle Public Address Speaker: When an isolated or targeted message may be required, university vehicles equipped with public address speakers (e.g. UCF Police vehicles) may utilize this method based on the segment(s) of the campus that require notification.
 The UCF Police Department command staff, the police supervisor on duty, the senior police dispatcher on duty, and the UCF Department of Emergency Management have the authority to create messages for this system.
 Police officers and the UCF Department of Emergency Management have the authority to send messages using this system.